UWPCE-PythonCert/PythonCertDevel/source/exercises/mailroom.rst

 Add a full suite of unit tests.

-"full suite" means all the code is tested.
+"Full suite" means all the code is tested.
 In practice, it's very hard to test the user interaction, but you can test everything else.
-Make sure that there is as little untested code in the user interaction portion of the program -- hardly any logic.
+Make sure that there is as little untested code in the user interaction portion of the program as possible -- hardly any logic.

 This is a big step -- you may find that your code is hard to test.
 If that's the case, it's a good sign that you *should* refactor your code.